kylegk/game-library-manager/README.md

 # Game Library Manager
-This project is a very simple API and web application for managing a video game library.
+This project is a very simple API and React web application for managing a video game library.
 The library offers simple CRUD operations for adding, editing, and removing games from the library.

 There are three main components to this application: an API written in Golang, a front-end written in React, and a data model created for PostgreSQL.